GOC hails role of de-radicalisation centre

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BATKHELA: General Officer Commanding (GOC), Malakand Division, Major-General Khalid Saeed said Tuesday that peace had been restored in the region after sacrifices by the people and security forces.
+BATKHELA: General Officer Commanding (GOC), Malakand Division, Major-General Khalid Saeed has said that peace had been restored in the region after sacrifices by the people and security forces.

 Addressing a ceremony organised in honour of the passed-out students of Sabawon, an army sponsored de-radicalisation centre, at the Rang Mohallah, he said the nation and security forces were ready to face any challenge.